runscrat/product-documentation/docs/latest/about-wallarm-waf/overview.md

-# How Wallarm WAF works
+# What is Wallarm WAF

 Wallarm is a DevOps-friendly Web Application Firewall (WAF) uniquely suited to protect your cloud applications and APIs.